-The undergraduate program in animal science, which leads to the Bachelor of Science degree, is designed to prepare students for a variety of careers by establishing a strong basic science foundation combined with practical experience with agricultural animals at the multiple farm facilities located near campus.
-Graduates may be employed in farm ownership, management, marketing, agribusiness, finance, manufacturing, public relations, extension, or consulting.
-Graduates often attend veterinary or graduate school.
+The undergraduate program in animal science is designed to prepare students for a variety of careers by providing a strong basic science foundation paired with practical animal experience gained through the multiple farm facilities near campus.
+Graduates may be employed in research, extension, agribusiness, finance, marketing, public relations, event or association management, and more.
+Graduates often attend veterinary or graduate school as well.